Geod-Geom/py2DIC/README.md

 - *Ravanelli R., Nascetti A., Di Rita M., Belloni V., Mattei D., Nisticò N., and Crespi M.* (2017): **A new Digital Image Correlation software for displacements field measurement in structural applications**, The International Archives of the Photogrammetry, Remote Sensing and Spatial Information Sciences, XLII-4/W2, 139-145, https://doi.org/10.5194/isprs-archives-XLII-4-W2-139-2017

-To process images collected with not-fixed cameras refer to our novel methodology Crack Monitoring from Motion (CMfM).
+Refer to our novel Crack Monitoring from Motion (CMfM) methodology to process images collected with non-fixed cameras.
 Check out the following paper and Github repository:

 - *Belloni, V., Sjölander, A., Ravanelli, R., Crespi, M. and Nascetti, A.* (2023): **Crack Monitoring from Motion (CMfM): Crack detection and measurement using cameras with non-fixed positions**, Automation in Construction, vol 156, https://doi.org/10.1016/j.autcon.2023.105072